RoundRobinHood/cogniflight-cloud/docs/Create PTA-Aviation_Project_SEN381_task1.md

 ## Executive Summary

-This document presents the comprehensive class and UML definition for the **CogniFlight Cloud Platform**, a sophisticated aviation telemetry analytics system.
-We have evaluated and selected **SCRUM** as the most appropriate Agile methodology and designed a robust object-oriented architecture that transforms the CampusLearn™ e-learning requirements into a specialized aviation safety ecosystem.
+This document presents the comprehensive class and UML definition for the **CogniFlight Cloud Platform**, a sophisticated aviation telemetry analytics system designed to monitor pilot fatigue and enhance flight safety through real-time data analysis.
+We have evaluated and selected **SCRUM** as the most appropriate Agile methodology and designed a robust object-oriented architecture for our cloud-based aviation safety platform.

 ---